-- Look for a cultural broker, someone who has and understanding of both U.S. culture and the local culture.
+- Try to get to know the Ugandan medical students they are generally very friendly and helpful.
+You will learn a lot from them and also hear about lectures, etc. that you may not know about otherwise. - Look for a cultural broker, someone who has and understanding of both U.S. culture and the local culture.
 An expatriate who has spent many years living in the host country, or a local who has lived in the U.S. can be invaluable in helping you negotiate and understand your host country. - Learn as much as you can about your host country's history, values, language, culture and norms. - Resist the urge to assume that people are just "doing things wrong" in your host country, and that you know better.
 Try to understand the reasons why things might be handled differently. - Remember that, in general, developing countries tend to be more formal than the U.S. and communication is more likely to be indirect.
-Value is placed on respecting social hierarchies, "saving face" and avoiding embarrassment. - o Be aware that needing to re-learn even simple routines in a foreign culture is stressful.
+Value is placed on respecting social hierarchies, "saving face" and avoiding embarrassment. - Be aware that needing to re-learn even simple routines in a foreign culture is stressful.
 Give yourself time to adapt, and don't be afraid to make mistakes.